Safiya Songhai: Family

 Songhai was born in Philadelphia to Dwight Lamont Hendricks and Tamara Pierce.
 Songhai's parents met at the Philadelphia International Film Festival and Market, a festival where Songhai would later win her first film award.
 Her mother came from a prominent Philadelphia family and was the co-creator and host for WPVI's show Visions, and later worked at various stations as a camera woman and a news editor for Frontline.

 Songhai is the granddaughter of renowned dermatologist Dr. Harold E. Pierce, great-niece of retired federal judge Lawrence W. Pierce, niece of internationally acclaimed artist Barkley L. Hendricks, and cousin of actress model and sportscaster Jayne Kennedy.

-Songhai is an African-American descendant of the 300 year old Pierce, Murry, Cuff, Gould settlement located in Gouldtown, New Jersey and Bridgeton, New Jersey.
+Songhai is an African-American descendant of the 300 year old Pierce, Murray, Cuff, Gould settlement located in Gouldtown, New Jersey and Bridgeton, New Jersey.

-She is a recent descendant from the Lenape and Iroquois Native American people of the Delaware Valley, and her African ancestry derives from the Bamileke, Tikar, Haitian, and Bajan people.
+She is a descendant of the Bamileke of Cameroon and derives from Haitian, and Bajan immigrants.
+Songhai is also a descendant of the Lenape and Iroquois native people of the Delaware Valley.